 The Carpathian Mountains are Europe’s second-longest mountain range stretching 1,500 km through 6 South-Eastern European countries: Serbia, Romania, Ukraine, Slovakia, Czech Republic and Poland.
 Most of the Carpathian range is in Romania where it occupies a whopping 55% of our country’s land area.
 Forming an L-shaped arc, the mountains were used as a natural border for the 3 historical provinces that form our country: Transylvania (inside the arc), Wallachia or Țara Românească (between the Southern Carpathians and the Danube) and Moldova (between the Eastern Carpathians and Prut river).

 But don’t worry - you don’t have to be a hardcore mountaineer with professional equipment to enjoy Romania’s natural beauty!
 Remember: our mountains start from 1,800m and below that we have plenty of foothills just as beautiful such as Szekler's Stone.
-So there are many places to go hiking in Romania even for those with an average physical condition looking to spend a beautiful day outdoor:
+So there are many places to go hiking in Romania even for those with an average physical condition looking to spend a beautiful day outdoors:

-- in ranges such as Bucegi, Ciucas, Cernei or Calimani you will be rewarded with superb panoramic views and natural attractions such as Danube Gorge and King Decebal’s Statue, the Sphinx and Babele or idyllic lakes such as Colibita lake; medium-to-high difficulty trails and hikes, 1-2 days tour
+- in ranges such as Bucegi, Ciucas or Domogled-Cernei you will be rewarded with superb panoramic views and natural attractions such as Danube Gorge and King Decebal’s Statue, the Sphinx and Babele or idyllic lakes such as Colibita lake; medium-to-high difficulty trails and hikes, 1-2 days tour

 2. When to go hiking in Romania